cryptpad/documentation/admin_guide/maintenance.rst

    npm update
    bower update

 Depending on the version, there may be changes that require special consideration.
-It is therefore highly recommended to read the release notes for the specific targetted version before upgrading.
+It is therefore highly recommended to read the release notes for the specific targeted version before upgrading.

 .. _admin_database: